 - Applicants must have earned an advanced degree in one of the following disciplines: medicine; nursing; public health; allied health professions; biomedical sciences; dentistry; economics or other social sciences; health services organization and administration; social and behavioral health; or health law.

 - Applicants whose official job description or responsibilities are primarily government relations or advocacy are not eligible to apply.

-- Applicants must be U.S. Citizens, or permanent residents at the time of application.
+- Individual candidates for receipt of award funds must be U.S. citizens, or permanent residents at the time of application.
 Because the RWJF Health Policy Fellows are placed in assignments in the federal government, changes in federal policy or law may necessitate that RWJF consider adjustments in eligibility and grant terms, as well as placements in the program.

 - Additionally, individual candidates for receipt of award funds cannot be related by blood or marriage to any Officer or Trustee of the Robert Wood Johnson Foundation, or be a descendant of its founder, Robert Wood Johnson.